- 1 How to Choose a Tennis Racket for Beginners?

 The Babolat Drive Max racket can be purchased with a different grip size.
 The good thing is that they are at the same price so that no one can feel at a loss.
 This product is suitable for men, women, and youngsters.
 It is lightweight but not too light and gives you great control over it.

-It is a great choice for beginners, causal, and intermediate players.
+This product is a great choice for beginners, causal, and intermediate players.
 It is of high quality, great value.
 There’s no vibration, and the racket has great power and a vicious spin.
 It can be a good purchase for the whole family, so you can play together and be equal with the same racket.

 It comes just as you see it in the pictures, and you cannot choose a different color of the racket.